pirl-lab/analytical-quadrature-laplace-galerkin/README.md

 ## Introduction
 This repository contains a Matlab implementation of the algorithm presented in the following paper:
-Gumerov, Nail A., Shoken Kaneko, and Ramani Duraiswami.
+Nail A. Gumerov, Shoken Kaneko, and Ramani Duraiswami.
 "Analytical Galerkin boundary integrals of Laplace kernel layer potentials in $\mathbb{R}^3$." https://arxiv.org/abs/2302.03247 (2023).

 ## Description